GlideClient/client/README.md

 ## Platform support
 windows (working well) <br>
 linux (working but some issues noticed that can be fixed by using the fps limit mod) <br>
-mac os (working in latest src)
+mac os (working with some limitations)

-## Future
-I do not want glide to compete with [Soar Client](https://github.com/Soar-Client/Legacy-SoarClient) so when [Soar Client](https://github.com/Soar-Client/Legacy-SoarClient) V8 releases this project will be instantly archived